 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Students will not be permitted to use credits from previously earned graduate coursework.
+Students will not be permitted to transfer credits from previously earned graduate coursework.

-With advisor approval, up to 7 credits numbered 300 or above may be counted toward the degree specialization areas (not the core degree requirements).
-These credits may be counted toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
+- Undergraduate credits from UW-Madison: With advisor approval, students may transfer up to 7 credits numbered 300 or above toward the degree specialization areas (not the core degree requirements).
+These credits may be counted toward the minimum graduate coursework (50%) requirement if numbered 700 or above.
 No credits may be counted toward the minimum graduate residence credit requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Coursework earned ten or more years prior to admission is not allowed to satisfy requirements.

 All students will be assigned an advisor who assists them in planning a course sequence that meets degrees requirements and who will discuss career objectives with the students.